maxto/ubique/doc/datatype/weekday.md

 #### Description

-Returns a number representing the day of the week for each element in X.ISO day of the week with 1 Monday, 2 Tuesday ...
-7 Sunday.Based on moment.js http://momentjs.com/
+Returns a number representing the day of the week for each element in X.The ISO day of the week begins with 1 Monday, 2 Tuesday ...
+7 Sunday.Based on [moment.js](http://momentjs.com)

 |Params|Type|Description